pliniker/mo-gc/README.md

 This is not particularly intended to be a general purpose GC, providing a near drop-in replacement for `Rc<T>`, though it may be possible.
 For that, I recommend looking at [rust-gc](https://github.com/manishearth/rust-gc) or [bacon-rajan-cc](https://github.com/fitzgen/bacon-rajan-cc).

 This is also not primarily intended to be an ergonomic, native GC for all concurrent data structures in Rust.
 For that, I recommend a first look at [crossbeam](https://github.com/aturon/crossbeam/).

-Finally, this is not a proposal to include such a library into Rust `std`.

 ### About this Project